dhaval201279/dhaval-shah.com/content/services.md

 It’s to help companies make **better technical decisions before they become expensive problems**.

 # Let’s Talk
-I only take on a small number of consulting engagements at a time so I can stay closely involved with the teams I work with.

 If you’re dealing with technology challenges — scaling issues, architecture decisions, rising cloud costs, or just want an experienced second opinion — feel free to reach out.

+Share a bit about:
+- What you’re building
+- Where you’re running into challenges
+- What kind of help you're looking for

-Share a bit about what you’re building and where you’re running into challenges.
-If it sounds like something I can genuinely help with, we can set up a conversation and take it from there.
+If it sounds like something I can genuinely help with, we can set up a conversation.

 And if I’m not the right fit, I’ll tell you that upfront.